gookit/gcli/README.md

 cmd.VarOpt(&names, "names", "n", "the option message")
 ```

-### Bind Argument
+### Bind Arguments

 About arguments:

 - Required argument cannot be defined after optional argument
 - Only one array parameter is allowed
-- The (array)argument of multiple values ​​can only be defined at the end
+- The (array)argument of multiple values can only be defined at the end

 Available methods: